KLML

-KLML, virtual channel 20 (VHF digital channel 7), is a Court TV-affiliated television station licensed to Grand Junction, Colorado, United States, and serving Colorado's Western Slope region.
+KLML (channel 20) is a television station in Grand Junction, Colorado, United States, serving Colorado's Western Slope region as an affiliate of Court TV.
 The station is owned by Fresno, California–based Ventura Broadcasting.
 KLML's transmitter is located at the Mesa Point Electronics Site on the Grand Mesa (southeast of I-70).

 History

-KLML signed on the air on October 22, 1979 as KJCT, the first television station in Western Colorado since KREX-TV in 1954.
+KLML signed on the air on October 22, 1979, as KJCT, the first television station in Western Colorado since KREX-TV in 1954.
 It was owned by the Pikes Peak Broadcasting Company as a semi-satellite of fellow ABC affiliate KRDO-TV in Colorado Springs.
 Before channel 8's sign-on, all three major networks had been shoehorned onto KREX-TV.
 However, cable viewers could watch the full ABC schedule via Denver's KBTV (channel 9, now KUSA).

 The station had full production facilities in Grand Junction; however, much of the programming was fed via hundreds of miles of microwave links from KRDO.
 In the late 1990s, KJCT chief engineer Roger Hightower modernized KJCT into one of the first true digital facilities in Colorado, and severed the electronic umbilical cord with KRDO.

 KJCT was the first Western Colorado television station with modern electronic news gathering technology.
 "8 Live," the stations' first live microwave newsvan, came into service in 1984.

 In 2006, News-Press & Gazette Company announced the purchase of KJCT along with KRDO-TV and KRDO radio from Pikes Peak Broadcasting.

 As of January 2007, KJCT added a new second subchannel carrying Telemundo programming.
 In late 2008, KJCT's third digital subcarrier became western Colorado's affiliate for The CW.
 However, despite The CW being available locally, Denver's KWGN-TV, which has been on cable for decades in Grand Junction, is still available through two low-powered repeaters in the area.

 On August 2, 2013, News Press & Gazette announced the sale of KJCT's license assets to Excalibur Broadcasting and its non-license assets to Gray Television; Excalibur is owned by former Gray executive, Don Ray.
 Gray planned to operate the station through joint sales and shared services agreements, making KJCT a sister station to KKCO.
 The sale was completed on October 31.
 This was NPG's first broadcast divestiture since the sale of its original group of five stations to New Vision Television in 1993.